alejandro-du/crudui/README.md

     ... getters & setters ...
 }
 ```
-&nbsp;

-You can create a new CRUD component and add it into any Vaadin layout as follows:
+The following creates a `CrudComponent` adds it into a Vaadin layout:
 ```java
 GridCrud<User> crud = new GridCrud<>(User.class);
 layout.addComponent(crud);
 ```
-&nbsp;

-You can enable _Java Bean Validation_ as follows:
+Enable _Java Bean Validation_ as follows:
 ```java
 crud.getCrudFormFactory().setUseBeanValidation(true);
 ```
-&nbsp;

-Use lambda expressions or method references to delegate CRUD operations to your backend:
+Use lambda expressions or method references to delegate CRUD operations a Java backend:
 ```java
 crud.setFindAllOperation(() -> backend.findAll());
 crud.setAddOperation(backend::add);
 crud.setUpdateOperation(backend::update);
 crud.setDeleteOperation(backend::delete);
 ```
-&nbsp;

 # Advanced usage

-As an alternative to method references and lambda expressions, you can implement a `CrudListener` to delegate CRUD operations to your backend:
+As an alternative to method references and lambda expressions, implement `CrudListener` to delegate CRUD operations to a Java backend:

 ```java
 crud.setCrudListener(new CrudListener<User>() {
     @Override